aklgupta/xdelta3-gui-2.0/README.md

 To Add
 ---------
-• Add a new option where one could specify what patch extension they would like.
 • xdelta3 source wildcard (so that any new version of xdelta can be placed in the root folder).
 • Drag and drop functionality.
 • Make gui draggable while patch making is running.